jediswaplabs/jediswap-force-wielder/README.md

 - tweets containing 3 or more mentions
 - follow-up tweets from within a thread
 - tweets from an author with 5 prior tweets already for the same month

+### License

+This project is licensed under the MIT license.
+See the [LICENSE](https://github.com/jediswaplabs/jediswap-force-wielder/blob/main/LICENSE) file for details.